nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 **Port:** a port represents a connection between *Components*.
 These act as communication channels in F´.
 This allows *Components* to interact with each other.
 A set of *Ports* acts as a defined interface to a *Component*.

-**Component:** a single unit in F´.
-This represents one conceptual portion of an F´ deployment.
-Typically encapsulates core logic inside. *Components* define a set of *Ports* that act as the interface to the *Component*, and additionally may define *Commands*, *Events*, *Channels*, and *Parameters*.
-These items represent a standard data pattern for F´.
+**Component:** the location of program behavior.
+Components execute the software logic of the system and typically define an interface of *Ports* that act allow them to interact with other *Components*.
+Components additionally may define *Commands*, *Events*, *Channels*, and *Parameters*, which define standard data patterns in F´.

 **Topology**: a topology represents the full F´ system.
 It is a set of *Components* and the connections between those *Components*.
 The *Topology* specifies the full system and all the communication channels.